MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

     For example, [follow these steps to install RD Session Host](https://docs.microsoft.com/windows-server/remote/remote-desktop-services/rds-deploy-infrastructure) on Windows Server.

-    For users to be able to connect remotely to the server to use Office 365 ProPlus, their accounts must be members of the Remote Desktop Users group on the RD Session Host server.
+    For users to be able to connect remotely to the server to use Microsoft 365 Apps for enterprise, their accounts must be members of the Remote Desktop Users group on the RD Session Host server.

 3. [Create a configuration.xml file](configuration-options-for-the-office-2016-deployment-tool.md) that includes the following lines: